 The branches can be transformed into rustic wood coasters, candleholders or other crafty items.
 Get inspired by this tree branch lamp shade.

 Who doesn’t love lighting a fire pit to make late night s’mores or stay cozy in an outdoor space?

 Chop your old Christmas tree branches into firewood, and wait for them to completely dry before use.
 Don’t use the wood indoors, though.
 It can get extremely hot and cause a fire hazard.

 Replanting a Christmas tree is possible, but there a few things you should know.

 First, you can’t replant trees that have been cut or have a damaged root ball.
 Next, consider where the tree was in your home.
 Did it sit near any vents or heaters?
 Warmer conditions could have dried the tree out, meaning it can’t be revived.

 If your tree was in a generally cool area indoors, like near a window, take these steps to plant it:

 Plant right after Christmas.
 If you’re in a cold climate and the ground isn’t prime for planting, mulch the tree and set it aside in a cold, sheltered area until the temperature warms up.
 In the meantime, water the tree every few weeks.

 When it’s ready to go, place the tree in a hole, cover it and seal with mulch and water.
-All the info you need here.

 Keep the tree well-watered throughout the growing season.